The nonexistence of sections of Stiefel varieties and stably free modules

 originally constructed in \cite{Williams2012}, where the space $\Sigma^{1,1} \tilde{\P}^{n-1}_{n-r}$ is (equivalent to) the $\G_m$-suspension of the so-called \emph{truncated projective space} $\P^{n-1}/\P^{n-r-1}$.

-Our technique is first to compute the $\A^1$-connectivity of the map $f_r^n$ (\Cref{prop:frnConnectivity}) using a motivic version of the Blakers--Massey Theorem (\Cref{prop:MotB-M}).
+Our technique is first to compute the $\A^1$-connectivity of the map $f_r^n$ (Proposition \ref{prop:frnConnectivity}) using a motivic version of the Blakers--Massey Theorem (Proposition \ref{prop:MotB-M}).
 The connectivity calculation allows us to show that if a section of $p$ exists, then there is a retract in $K$-theory of a certain map between truncated projective spaces.
-The Adams operations then obstruct the existence of such a retract (see \Cref{lem:NoRetract,lem:NoRetract2}).
+The Adams operations then obstruct the existence of such a retract (see Lemmas \ref{lem:NoRetract} and \ref{lem:NoRetract2}).

-In establishing \Cref{thm:Intro}, we also prove a stable splitting of the Stiefel variety $V_2(\A^n)$ over certain fields, which is perhaps of independent interest.
+In proving Theorem \ref{thm:Intro}, we also establish a stable splitting of the Stiefel variety $V_2(\A^n)$, which is perhaps of independent interest.